renesas-rz/rzv2n_opencv_accelerator/README.md

 | borderMode | optional | Pixel extrapolation method (see [BorderTypes](https://docs.opencv.org/4.9.0/d2/de8/group__core__array.html#ga209f2f4869e304c82d07739337eae7c5)).
 When borderMode=[BORDER_TRANSPARENT](https://docs.opencv.org/4.9.0/d2/de8/group__core__array.html#gga209f2f4869e304c82d07739337eae7c5a886a5eb6b466854d63f9e742d5c8eefe), it means that the pixels in the destination image that corresponds to the "outliers" in the source image are not modified by the function. |
 | borderValue | optional | Value used in case of a constant border.
 By default, it is 0. |

+Note: Due to current implementation limitations the size of an input and output images should be less than 32767x32767.

 ### 4.17.2.
 Conditions for using DRP
 If the following conditions apply, OpenCVA execute remap process using DRP.
 | parameter | range/values | note |